 - 4 ounces Swerve sweetener or sugar free sweetener of choice

-- 1/2 tsp berry liquid stevia
+- ½ teaspoon berry liquid stevia

-- 1 tbsp MCT oil or vodka
+- 1 tablespoon MCT oil or vodka or Allulose

-- pinch salt
+- pinch of salt

-Place the fresh blackberries (if frozen, thaw them first then add) to a high powered blender and blend until smooth.
+- Place the fresh blackberries (if frozen, thaw them first then add) to a high powered blender and blend until smooth.
 (Optional: Strain the mixture in a fine mesh strainer to remove seeds. )

-Pour mixture into an ice cream machine on low speed and follow manufacturer's instructions.
+- Pour mixture into an ice cream machine on low speed and follow manufacturer's instructions.
 Mine was soft serve texture after 30 minutes.

-Enjoy immediately or place into a loaf pan and freeze for 2-3 hours until hardened.
+- Enjoy immediately or place into a loaf pan and freeze for 2-3 hours until hardened.

-If serving from freezer, allow to sit for 10 minutes on counter before serving.
+- If serving from freezer, allow to sit for 10 minutes on counter before serving.

 - You can find frozen blackberries at Whole Foods.
 Look for brands like Stahlbush Island Farms, Scenic Fruit or Willamette Valley Fruit Co.

 - If you don't have berry stevia, no worries, you can use any sweetener you prefer.
-Use 1/2 cup of your favorite sweetener than taste and adjust as needed.
+Use ½ cup of your favorite sweetener than taste and adjust as needed.

 - The MCT oil helps keep the gelato nice and soft even after being frozen overnight.
 If you don't have MCT oil replace it with vodka.

 - This recipe was first published in August 2016 and updated with video in July 2019.